adobe/helix-cli/README.md

 JavaScript is the universal language that powers Helix and you can use it in a wide array of settings in Helix:

 1. to create HTML, JSON, Text, XML, or other documents to be served to the browser (as a template function)
-2. to modifify and manipulate the [`context`](https://github.com/adobe/helix-pipeline/blob/master/docs/context.schema.md) before it is handed off to a template function (as `pre.js`)
+2. to modify and manipulate the [`context`](https://github.com/adobe/helix-pipeline/blob/master/docs/context.schema.md) before it is handed off to a template function (as `pre.js`)
 3. to handle requests for forms, web applications, and to create small APIs (as `cgi-bin`)
 4. to provide helper functions that can be used elsewhere in Helix (as modules)